tbep-tech/tbeptools/README.md

 <img src="man/figures/thrplotex-1.jpeg" align="center"/>

+Functions in `tbeptools` also support the creation of content for interactive, online dashboards that can facilitate more informed decisions without requiring an intimate understanding of the R programming language or the methods for analysis.
+These dashboards include assessments for [water quality](https://shiny.tbeptech.org/wq-dash/) [Figure \ref{fig:dashex}, @Beck20a], [seagrasses](https://shiny.tbep.org/seagrasstransect-dash/) [@Beck20b], [nekton communities](http://shiny.tbeptech.org/nekton-dash) [@Beck20c], and [tidal creeks](https://shiny.tbep.org/tidalcreek-dash/) [@Beck20d].

 # Issues and suggestions

 Please report any issues and suggestions on the [issues link](https://github.com/tbep-tech/tbeptools/issues) for the repository.
 A guide to posting issues can be found [here](.github/ISSUE_TEMPLATE.md).